tasmota/docs/docs/Getting-Started.md

 **Note that TX from your adapter goes to RX on the ESP device and RX from adapter goes to TX on the device!**
 ![Image courtesy of https://www.domo-blog.fr/](https://user-images.githubusercontent.com/5904370/57880182-69bf2f80-781e-11e9-8953-88599cb89155.png)

+**Note: the [ShellyPlugUS](https://templates.blakadder.com/shelly_plug_US.html) is an exception to the above rule.
+The TX/RX pins on the ESP module are also connected to solder pads on the Shelly circuitboard which are mislabeled.
+If using these solder pads (as opposed to connecting to the module directly), TX goes to TX on the serial adapter, RX to RX.**

 ### Programming Mode

 <img alt="Typical GPIO0 Location" src="https://raw.githubusercontent.com/tasmota/docs/master/docs/_media/gpio0.png" style="margin:5px;float:right;width:180px"></img>